SelDanilEv/Defender.Mongo.MessageBroker/README.md

 - After the connection is restored, it processes all messages that are later than the last message processed.
 - If you set `MaxTopicDocuments` or `MaxTopicByteSize` too small, messages might be discarded and never be processed after a crash.
 - If you need to ensure that only one service instance receives a message, create an auxiliary Consumer service that will be subscribed to the queue and will redirect the message to your service.

+## More samples

+More examples in TestMongoMessagingWeb1,2,3 and in TestBase projects